Ram (album): Songs and production

-The basic tracks for the album were taped at Columbia's Studio B from 12 October to 20 November 1970 before the McCartneys returned to their Scottish farm for the Christmas holidays.
-Work continued at Studio B and A&R Recording Studios, New York, from the second week of January 1971 through to February.
-Playing guitar or piano and singing at the same time, Paul chose to overdub his bass later on.
-Although it was a collaborative project, Linda's vocal duties were mostly limited to singing harmonies and backing Paul, who sang almost all of the lead parts.
+other because of all the movements, and the reprise coda … We celebrated when we got the good take!"
+Work continued at A&R Recording Studios, New York, from the second week of January 1971 to February.
+Playing guitar or piano and singing at the same time, Paul chose to overdub his bass later.
+Although it was a collaborative project, Linda's vocal duties were mostly limited to singing harmonies and backing Paul, who sang almost all the lead parts.
 Linda sang co-lead on "Long Haired Lady".
-The McCartneys' daughter Heather, who had been adopted by Paul the previous year, sang backing vocals on "Monkberry Moon Delight".
+The McCartneys' daughter Heather, whom Paul had adopted the previous year, sang backing vocals on "Monkberry Moon Delight".

-"Ram On", from the album's first side, was reprised on the second side, before the album's final track, "The Back Seat of My Car".
-The New York Philharmonic was brought in by McCartney to play on "Uncle Albert/Admiral Halsey", "Long Haired Lady" and "The Back Seat of My Car", as well as the McCartneys' song "Another Day".
-"Uncle Albert/Admiral Halsey" is in a similar vein to the Abbey Road medley, as the song consisted of several unfinished songs combined into one.
-Music videos were made for "3 Legs" and "Heart of the Country", from footage that was filmed on 2 January 1971, and edited together five months later, by Ray Benson.
+"Ram On", from the album's first side, is reprised (actually continued from the earlier track) on the second side, before the album's final track, "The Back Seat of My Car".
+McCartney brought in a group of New York-based freelancers, including past and present members of the New York Philharmonic, to play on "Uncle Albert/Admiral Halsey", "Long Haired Lady" and "The Back Seat of My Car", as well as the McCartneys' song "Another Day", with arrangements by George Martin.
+"Uncle Albert/Admiral Halsey" is in a similar vein to the Abbey Road medley, consisting of several unfinished songs combined into one.
+Videos were made for "3 Legs" and "Heart of the Country" from footage filmed at High Park, Campbeltown on 5–6 June 1971 and edited by Roy Benson.